Share on:

 Liability Risks: Why Warning Tactile Code Compliance Matters

 However, even with the growing awareness of TWSIs' importance, many public and private spaces remain non-compliant regarding required tactile installations.
-This non-adherence poses severe liability risks for property owners, facility managers, contractors, and architects if accidents or injuries occur due to the lack of proper tactile warnings.
+This non-adherence poses severe liability risks for property owners, facility managers, contractors, and architects if accidents or injuries occur due to the lack of proper tactile warning indicators.

 This blog explores the importance of tactile code compliance in Canada and outlines key liability risks for stakeholders regarding TWSIs.